clickalicious/memcached-php/README.md

     array
     object

-and finally two special types:
+and finally one special type:

-    resource (NOT_SUPPORTED)
     NULL

+`resource` is the only type not supported!

 `String-`, `Integer-` and `Float/Double-types` are never modified by this library.
 Those types will be stored by `Memcached`'s internal system - while all other types will be serialized by this client and can optionally be stored compressed - in one of the next releases of this library.
 I'm working on an PoC implementation of `Smaz - a short string compression library` (https://github.com/zhenhao/smaz.php) and on a german translation of the translation table used by `Smaz`.